yugarawool/Python-portfolio/README.md

 rawool.yuga@gmail.com /
 yer170030@utdallas.edu

-Masters in Information Technology and Management University of Texas at Dallas
+Masters in Information Technology and Management \n University of Texas at Dallas